matloff/fasteR/README.md

 ```

 This calls **someFunction** on each element of **someList**, placing the
-results in a new list that is the return value.
+return values in a new list.

 How might be use that here?
 As noted before, programming is a creative
 process, and solutions may not come immediately.
 The following solution
-is nature to experienced R coders, but you may find that it "came out of
+is natural to experienced R coders, but you may find that it "came out of
 the blue," of unclear provenance.

 ``` r